 If it fails 5%, you may say the market is changeable, so why to be worried.
 But the dropping is continuing.
 Your stock is 10% down, after a few days 25%.
-To overcome a 50% loss you will need a 100% gain.
+To defeat a 50% loss you will actually need a 100% gain.

 How do you feel now?
 What are you going to do?
 To wait until it drops 50%?

 There are several possible scenarios on taking a position but at first, try not to get panicked.

 You should get out in your investment when your stock no longer meets your goal.
 Or you purchased it by mistake, it can happen.

 The other reason for selling a stock can be you need money, or you would like to get out your investment because of asset allocation or reallocation.

 The general rule of investing is never getting out of your investment just because the stock price is dropping.
 The rule “buy high and sell low” isn’t relevant while investing.
 Otherwise, you will never earn money in the stock market.

 A selling an investment too quickly can hurt your portfolio.

 Can you “ensure” some positions?